ludykraks/Gold/src/blog/buy-mtn-shares-2018.md

      <p>Yes, you can buy additional shares after your initial purchase, just dial the MTN short code *170# to
       make the purchase.</p>
       <p>Remember, it is advisable to always read the offer prospectus and seek expert advice before buying shares.</p>
+       <p>Disclaimer: The content of this webpage is not financial advice.</p>